splynx/docs/files/en/addons_modules/splynx_ai/splynx_ai.md

 Splynx AI
 ================================
-The Splynx AI add-on, based on artificial intelligence, is intended to evaluate the support quality.
-Before this, you had to give [grades](administration/reports/ticket_reports/ticket_reports.md) for closed tickets manually.
-Our developers have automated this procedure by teaching neural networks to evaluate the support work considering various parameters in closed tickets.
+The Splynx AI add-on, based on artificial intelligence, is intended to evaluate the quality of feedback on support tickets.
+Previously, the option to [grade tickets](administration/reports/ticket_reports/ticket_reports.md) was manual.
+This feature has been automated by teaching neural networks to evaluate the support work considering various parameters in closed tickets.

-Together with the [Ticket feedback add-on](addons_modules/ticket-feedback/ticket-feedback.md), this will give you a powerful tool to analyze and improve the quality of your customer support service.
+Together with the [Ticket feedback add-on](addons_modules/ticket-feedback/ticket-feedback.md), this will give you a powerful tool to analyze and improve the quality of your customer support service on a single report.

 ## Installation